-For the reasons presented above, a system of compensation based upon royalty guidelines is recommended.
-Three models for guidelines are presented.
+As discussed above, a system of remuneration based upon royalty guidelines has advantages in terms of transparency and predictability.
+Three models for royalty guidelines are presented.
 The first was recommended in the UNDP 2001 Human Development Report.
-The second is the Japanese Patent Office guidelines for determining royalty rates for licensing patents owned by the Japanese Government.
-The third and recommended approach is a modification of the Japanese Guidelines, incorporating specific factors relevant to South Africa policy goals.
+The second is the 1998 Japanese Patent Office guidelines for determining royalty rates for licensing patents owned by the Japanese Government.
+The third approach, referred to as the Tiered Royalty Method, is one that seeks to systematically relate royalties to economic measures of affordability and the economic value of the invention.